BaltasisKos/Nexus_HR_App/README.md

 # 🌐 Nexus HR | Talent Synergy & Team Architect

 **Nexus HR** is a high-performance Human Capital Management (HCM) engine designed to transform individual potential into collective excellence.
-By leveraging the **CliftonStrengths (Gallup)** framework, it provides HR professionals and team leads with the data-driven insights needed to architect synchronized, high-performing teams.
+It provides HR professionals and team leads with the data-driven insights needed to architect synchronized, high-performing teams.

 ---